 Your IP Address

-Additionally, your ISP logs everything you do and everywhere you go on the Internet.
+Additionally, your ISP logs everything you do and every site you visit on the Internet.

 Well here, we’ll show you.
-Go to http://whatismyipaddress.com/ and click on the IP Lookup button at the top.
+Go to https://whatismyipaddress.com/.
 Wait a few seconds.
-You can see that it shows a lot about you even -in most cases – the city and country you’re in and even your longitude and lattitude.
+You will soon see that it can tell a lot about you even -in most cases – the city and country you’re in and even your longitude and latitude from your IP address.

 There may be times when you’d like or need to know what your IP address is – or maybe you’re just curious.
 If you’re curious or need to know your IP address quickly, the fastest way to get your IP address is to go to www.google.com and type IP in the search box and press Enter.
 Immediately your IP address is displayed at the top.